Irish SMEs less innovative and less productive, OECD study finds

 Accessing the Government’s R&D tax credits was highlighted as cumbersome and time consuming and therefore take-up was skewed in favour of larger enterprises despite the potential benefits, the report said.

-Another key theme was the low level of export-orientated firms with only 6 per cent of Irish SMEs directly trading across borders.
-Of those that did, a high percentage exported only to the UK market, highlighting the inherent threat posed by Brexit.
+Another key theme was the low level of export-orientated firms, with only 6 per cent of Irish SMEs directly trading across borders.
+Of those that did, a high percentage exported only to the UK market, highlighting the threat posed by Brexit.

 The OECD said internationalisation typically went hand in hand with productivity, innovation and income generation.